Alluxio/alluxio/docs/en/operation/StressBench.md

 --num-files-per-dir 100 --file-size 1m --threads 32
 ```

 `warmup`  and `duration` parameters are not valid in writing.
-The `Write` operation always write all the files needed for reading test.
+The `Write` operation always writes all the files needed for reading test.

 #### List out test files (optional)
 Listing out the test files could cache the file metadata, so that the metadata operation won't affect reading throughput accuracy in the reading step.